Saybayry/about/README.md

 # about me

-My name is Kamil, I am an artist and a programmer.
+My name is Kamil, I am an artist and a programmer .
 Sometimes I develop games for jam
+I am currently a student